 UN science panel to release key report on climate change

-BERLIN (AP) — A U.N.-appointed panel of experts is releasing a key report Monday summarizing the latest authoritative scientific information on climate change.
+BERLIN (AP) — A U.N.-appointed panel of experts is publishing a key report Monday summarizing the latest authoritative scientific information on climate change.

-The report will provide governments with up-to-date facts on the current impacts and future risks of global warming ahead of a U.N. climate summit in November in Glasgow.
+The report, being released at 0800 GMT (4 a.m.
+EDT) will provide governments with up-to-date facts on the current impacts and future risks of global warming ahead of a U.N. climate summit in November in Glasgow.

 It will also examine how various options to reduce greenhouse gas emissions will affect the pace of climate change over the coming decades.